🔥A look back at London Fashion Week's best ever front row moments🔥

 (L-R) Paloma Faith, Clemence Posey, Maggie Gyllenhaal, Sam Smith and Cara Delevingne attend the Burberry Prorsum AW 2015 show

-London Fashion Week was the first of the global fashion weeks (which include New York, Milan and Paris) to open its doors to the public last year, which has meant that the FROW is destined to evolve even further.
+London Fashion Week was the first of the global fashion weeks (which include New York, Milan and Paris) to open its doors to the public last year, which means that the FROW is destined to evolve even further.

 For now though, scroll the gallery above to see some of the best celeb moments from the London Fashion Week FROW from years gone by.